CPSC-1517/CPSC-1517.github.io/manuscript/webforms/tutorial-2-maptodb.md

 The following questions are designed to help you review key aspects of this tutorial.

-1. What is meant by the term “hydrate”?
+1. What is meant by the term "hydrate"?
 2. Why are database null values somewhat problematic in computer programs?
-3. What is the role of the <connectionstrings> node in the web.config file?
+3. What is the role of the `<connectionstrings>` node in the web.config file?

 #### Creating Custom Business Objects

 * POCO – Plain Old CLR Objects vs Rich Business Objects
 * Choosing a starting point
   * Database Driven Design
   * Behaviour Driven Design

 #### Mapping CBO to Database Tables

 In this tutorial, we designed our Custom Business Objects based upon the Database Tables, and coded the DAL provider classes to map to columns that have the same name as the database tables.
 In truth, the mapping that happens in the DAL provider classes is going to be heavily dependent on the stored procedures (SProcs) in the database.
 In other words, this mapping will only work if the stored procedures for reading from the database use the following pattern.
 Stored procedures for SELECT-ing rows must:

 * Return all (and only) the columns for a single database table
 * Use column names (headings) that are identical to the column names on the database table

-Any variation from this pattern will require customizations to provider class’ the Hydrate and FillObject/FillList methods.
+Any variation from this pattern will require customizations to provider class' the Hydrate and FillObject/FillList methods.

 #### The Problem of Database Nulls

 Note that many of the columns in the database table allow null values.
 Our business entities must also support null values for their corresponding properties.
 With string data, this is not an issue because a string (as a reference type) can be assigned a null value.
 However, primitive types such as numbers and dates are value types in C# (and VB.NET); by definition, value types on their own cannot have a null value.

-In .NET 2.0, however, a class named Nullable<t> was introduced to act as a “wrapper” for value types that would allow null values.
+In .NET 2.0, however, a class named `Nullable<t>` was introduced to act as a "wrapper" for value types that would allow null values.
 Thus, it is possible to declare a variable as a nullable integer with the following code.

 ```csharp
     Nullable<int> age;